wmsalves/personal-blog/src/articles/how-not-to-get-a-job-in-spain.md

 ## Technical Interview II

 This stage took place with an Engineering Manager and focused on my experience with developer teams.
-She asked what industry I have worked with, if I aspired to move into Fullstack.
+She asked what industry and size of teams I had worked with and if I aspired to move into Fullstack or continue focusing solely on Frontend Development.

+She also asked "What was the last big technical mistake you made?".
+This question caught me off-guard, even though it is very common.
+Luckily, I make a lot of mistakes and comfortably shared the last time I had broken prod and what I did wrong.

 > Tip: Be prepared to talk about soft skills.
 Questions such as "What is a difficult professional situation and how did you overcome it?" should be rehearsed and ready.